azagniotov/stubby4j/docs/REQUEST_PROXYING.md

 Defining only a single `proxy-config` object in your YAML configuration.
 That single `proxy-config` object serves as a catch-all for all requests that don't match any of the stubby4j's stubs, it is the `default proxy config`.

 When creating a `proxy-config` definition without an explicit `uuid` property, an `uuid` property will be configured internally with a value `default` (i.e.: `uuid: default`.
 You can however, explicitly define the `uuid` property even for the only `proxy-config` defined, but do not set it to anything other than value `default`.
+If you do set the `uuid` property on the single declared `proxy-config` object to something other than `default`, `stubby4j` fails to parse YAML config upon start-up and throws an exception.

 ##### Property is `required` when

 Defining multiple `proxy-config` objects in your YAML configuration.
 The `uuid` property must have unique values across all defined `proxy-config` objects.
 Please note: you must always have defined a `default proxy config` (i.e.: with `uuid: default` or without `uuid` at all) when adding proxy configurations.
+If you do set multiple `uuid` properties to have the same values, `stubby4j` fails to parse YAML config upon start-up and throws an exception.

 #### description (`optional`)